DialogInsight/DIAnalytics2_IOS/README.md

 10. (optional) Provide your own UNUserNotificationCenterDelegate

-You can, if you wish, provide your own, or a custom UNUserNotificationCenterDelegate by setting `[DIAnalytics shared].userNotificationCenterDelegate`
+You can, if you wish, provide your own or a custom UNUserNotificationCenterDelegate by setting `[DIAnalytics shared].userNotificationCenterDelegate`

 ## Author